Ashritha2001/Homeassignment1/README.md

 Provides steps to visualize training progress using TensorBoard.

-Video Submission

-A 2-3 minute video demonstrating the implementation and explaining key code snippets.

-The video includes a discussion on TensorBoard analysis.

-Submission

-The GitHub repository link with all source files, including this README, should be submitted.

-The video should be uploaded as per the submission guidelines.

 Conclusion

 This assignment provides hands-on experience with tensor operations, loss functions, optimizer comparison, and model training visualization using TensorBoard.